2015 Allstate NABC Good Works Team Nominee

 Was a member of National Honor Society, Spanish Honor Society, Key Club, Peer Leadership and was a Ronald McDonald Jr. board member.

 Son of John and Janet Alter.
-His father, John, wrestled at Furman while his grandfather, William Alter, and cousin, Lindsey Bellomy (2004), both graduated from the Academy.
+His father, John, wrestled at Furman while his grandfather, William Alter (1954), and cousin, Lindsey Bellomy (2004), both graduated from the Academy.

 Alter ran and organized a charity stickball tournament in Rumson.

-An outstanding student, Alter has been named to the Superintendent's List three times and to the Commandant's List five times.
+An outstanding student, Alter has been named to the Superintendent's List four times and to the Commandant's List six times.

 Majoring in economics.